 Papaya flowers, leaves, roots, and seeds are also edible, but there is limited research on the safety of these foods for babies and toddlers.
 The same goes for young papaya, also known as green papaya or unripe papaya.
-Consider waiting until your child is older and has developed advanced eating skills to serve the unripe fruit and other parts of the plant and note that the information here is all about ripe papaya fruit—a terrific first food for babies and toddlers.
+Consider waiting until your child is older and has developed advanced eating skills to serve the unripe fruit and other parts of the plant.

 Papaya originated in Central America before it was taken by European colonizers to Africa, Asia, and Australia, where it is sometimes called papaw.
 Today the fruit tree thrives wherever skies are sunny, temperatures are consistently warm, and there is plenty of rainfall to plump up the fruit.
-Like all produce, there are different varieties—some are small and shaped like a pear, others are oblong and weigh up to five pounds—with flesh that ranges in color from salmon-red to peachy pink to fiery yellow.
-Botanically a berry, papaya fruit can be eaten raw, like a melon when it is ripe, or cooked like squash when it is still young, firm, and green.
+Papaya can be eaten raw, like a melon when it is ripe, or cooked like squash when it is still young, firm, and green.
 As young papaya fruit ripens, its pulp softens and its green skin fades, some to a pale yellow, others to deep gold with blushes of pink.
 The aroma of papaya fruit also changes as it ripens, at first bright and sweet, then increasingly earthy and musky as the fruit overripens.
 The pronounced smell comes from papain, a plant enzyme that helps our bodies break down proteins and that can be used in marinades and rubs to tenderize meat.

 It depends.
 Ripe papaya that is soft and gives under pressure shouldn’t pose any unusual risk.
 Green or unripe papaya, however, is firm and slippery—two qualities that can increase the risk of choking.
 As always, be sure to create a safe eating environment and stay near your baby during mealtime.
 Check out our age-appropriate serving suggestions!

-6 to 12 months old: Offer large “handles” of ripe papaya fruit (skin and seeds removed).
-If the fruit is too slippery for your baby to hold on to, sprinkle it with breadcrumbs, hemp seeds, infant cereal, shredded coconut, or finely ground nuts or seeds to add grip and texture.
-Mashed papaya fruit can also be served on its own for hand scooping or mixed into warm cereal, chia pudding, overnight oats, or yogurt.
+Offer large “handles" or spears of ripe papaya fruit (skin and seeds removed).
+If the fruit is too slippery for baby to hold on to, sprinkle it with hemp seeds, infant cereal, shredded coconut, or finely ground nuts or seeds to add grip and texture.
+Mashed papaya can also be served on its own for hand scooping or mixed into warm cereal, chia pudding, overnight oats, or yogurt.

-12 to 24 months old: Serve bite-size pieces of papaya to be eaten with a fork or fingers.
-When you are introducing a fork, manage your expectations: eating with utensils is a skill that can take a few months to get the hang of it.
-Using utensils accurately can also be exhausting for babies, so don’t worry if your toddler goes back and forth between eating with fingers and utensils.
-Always make a utensil available at mealtime and try pre-loading a fork to help your toddler get the hang of it.
+Serve bite-size pieces of papaya to be eaten with a fork or fingers, no modifications needed.
+When you are introducing a fork, manage your expectations: eating with utensils is a skill that can take well into toddlerhood to get the hang of it.
+Using utensils accurately can also be exhausting for new eaters, so don’t worry if your toddler goes back and forth between eating with fingers and utensils.

 How often should you offer solids?
 See our sample feeding schedules for babies of every age.